 Before I had children, my car was a sacred realm for worship.
 I would crank up my music and sing at the top of my voice.
 Or I would pray, often out loud, for the length of my trip.
-I remember in high school, back when I drove my dad’s old work truck everywhere, rolling down the windows and singing without abandon, without any interruption other than the rattling of old metal and the scent of the peanut farmers’ crops wafting from the dryers.
+I remember in high school, back when I drove my dad’s old work truck everywhere, rolling down the windows and singing with abandon, without any interruption other than the rattling of old metal and the scent of the peanut farmers’ crops wafting from the dryers.

 But, then I had children.
 And, suddenly my car seemed more like a cheese cracker war zone than a worship experience.
 What used to be a refreshing time with God became a battle of wills, a desperate attempt to stay on the road while I needed to fall asleep or to keep a paci in a newborn’s mouth or to look for the millionth time in the rear view mirror to pretend that I am seeing the drawing that someone just made.

 Even today, while my car made its twice-weekly trek to dance class in a neighboring town, I attempted to listen to some of my favorite worship tunes.
 The ten year old sang along.
 The seven year old told stories.
 And, the three year old made demands.
 I tried to sing to my God while I attempted to threaten the three year old.
 Your love is relentless, I sang.
 Your love is relentl—Emerald, stop crying right now.
 I KNOW you want more water.
 But, you have apple juice right here.
 Your love goes on.
 Your love goes ooooooon….if you don’t quit crying I’m going to pull this car over and you are going to be in serious trouble.

 Thankfully, it was a short drive.
 We made it home with just a little yelling and even less singing.
 I was feeling slightly less than worshipful by the time we pulled into the garage and I knew that baths and homework checking and teeth brushing still lay ahead.